-2.8 Performance objectives & fund benchmarks [last updated: March 2016]
+2.8 Performance objectives & fund benchmarks [last updated: March 2021

 - 1. Funds are required to disclose fund performance against the performance objective (eg peer group benchmark, absolute return target), both measures being calculated by the same methodology. - 2.
-Each fund should use its "benchmark" consistently over time: a full explanation should be supplied should it become necessary for a benchmark to be changed.
+Each fund should use its "benchmark" consistently over time: a full explanation should be supplied should it become necessary for a benchmark to be changed. - 3.

-- 1. Funds should make available their performance against a suitable sub-set of peer group funds from the PFI. - 2.
 Funds should compare their ESG performance against peer group funds.
-AREF's preferred ESG performance measurement service is the Global Real Estate Sustainability Benchmark (GRESB) although it is recognised that not all funds may be able to participate in it.
+AREF's preferred ESG performance measurement service is GRESB although it is recognised that not all funds may be able to participate in GRESB